seyeala/echpressure2/README.md

 * `adapter` – parameters for signal adapters
 * `viz` – options for plotting

+By default, the library operates on channel `3`.
+Override this with `calibration.channel` or the `ECHOPRESS_CHANNEL` environment variable.

 Commands in `echopress.cli` are wrapped by ``hydra.main`` so overrides can be passed directly on the command line.
 For example, to adjust calibration parameters at runtime: